Error estimates of time-splitting schemes for nonlinear Klein--Gordon equation with rough data: Error estimates in Sobolev space

 For the Strang splitting, by \eqref{multsob}, \eqref{strangloc1}, \eqref{cstranglo} with $s\in(1,\frac32]$, we have

 The estimate \eqref{strangsob} then follows similarly as $q_0=0$.
 This ends the proof. \end{proof}

-\begin{remark} For $s\in(\frac12,1]$, the Strang splitting method suffers from an irregular convergence behavior (see also Section~\ref{sectnumexp}).
+\begin{remark} For $s\in(\frac12,1]$, the Strang splitting method may exhibit less regular convergence behavior (see also Section~\ref{sectnumexp}).
 This is the reason why we did not include the case $s\in(\frac12,1]$ for the Strang splitting in Theorem~\ref{theosob}. \end{remark}